Dafeesh/Unity_RequiredField/README.md

 -Attribute any field you want to be checked in the editor.

--If a required field is null the Editor will edit Play mode and display errors in the console.
+-If a required field is null the Editor will exit Play mode and display which objects failed the test in the console.